prismspecs/creative-interventions/week07/readme.md

   + [Nato Thompson and Avram Finkelstein in Conversation](http://www.artnews.com/2017/12/19/artnews-accord-nato-thompson-avram-finkelstein-conversation/)
   + [Bodies Being-Together: AIDS Activism and the Aesthetics of Community](http://sites.uci.edu/transscripts/files/2014/10/2013_03_07.pdf)

+# Wednesday

+Decided on a date for end of semester exhibition

 ## Readings for next week

 + [Josephine Withers - The Guerrilla Girls](../texts/withers_guerrilla-girls.pdf)